"I

 I'm counting on the grants, though, and the profits from my other companies.

-Let me know if you guys will be able to attend next week, and have a good day.
+Let me know if you guys will be able to attend next week, and have a

 -Chris